 Robert started his swimming career at an early age in his native Romania.
 Over 13 years of competitive swimming in Europe, he won many national and international competitions including becoming European Junior Champion in the 200 butterfly in 1984 in Luxembourg.
-From 1990 to 1994, he attended the University of Wisconsin–Madison on an athletic scholarship as part of the men’s swimming team.
-While at UW he accumulated many accolades, including multiple All-American honors, multiple school records (one of which lasted 17 years), and Big Ten runner-up standing in several events.
-In 1992, Robert represented Romania at the Olympics in Barcelona, where he was a finalist in the 200 butterfly (7th place) and ended the year with a ranking of seventh in the world in that event.
+From 1990 to 1994, he attended the University of Wisconsin–Madison.

-Pinter started his coaching career in 1999 as the head coach of the Oregon Community Swim Club in Oregon, Wisconsin.
-In 2002 he moved on to be the Co-Head Senior Coach of the Badger Aquatics Club in Madison.
-It was at Badger Aquatics that he received the Wisconsin Senior Coach of the Year award in 2004.
-During his time as a club coach in Wisconsin, he also coached a successful master’s swimming program.
+Robert launched his coaching career in 1999 as the head coach of the Oregon Community Swim Club in Oregon, Wisconsin.
+In 2002 he moved to be senior coach at Badger Aquatics Club in Madison.

 In the fall of 2004, Robert attained his first collegiate coaching position at the University of Iowa, coaching the Hawkeyes until 2008.
 In 2008, Pinter returned to Madison as an assistant coach at the University of Wisconsin, where he coached for three seasons.
 For the 2011–2012 season, he was an assistant coach at Georgia Tech in Atlanta.

-In July of 2012, Robert became the Head Coach of the Iowa Flyers Swim Club in Iowa City, Iowa where he also worked as the Assistant Aquatics Director until April 2016 when he came to Gainesville to coach Gator Swim Club.
-During his time with IFLY Robert led the club to unprecedented results including five State Champoinship team titles, placed 12th at the 2015 Winter Junior Nationals, placed one swimmer on the Junior National Team in 2015-2016, had one swimmer ranked in the top 100 in the world, coached dozens of Iowa state record holders and state champions, coached one paralympic swimmer who achieved 4 american records, and won the 2013 Speedo Sectional Team title among other things.
+In July of 2012, Robert became the head coach of the Iowa Flyers Swim Club in Iowa City, Iowa, where he also worked as the Assistant Aquatics Director until April 2016 when he came to Gainesville to coach Gator Swim Club.
+During his time with IFLY, Robert led the club to unprecedented results in the state and nationally.

 Robert still enjoys competing.
-He has participated in and competed in Ironman, half-Ironman and other triathlon competitions.
-He has also competed in marathons, ultramamrathons, half-marathons, and other running events, as well as open water swimming races.
+He has participated in and competed in Ironman, half-Ironman, and other triathlon competitions.
+He has also competed in marathons, ultramarathons, half-marathons, and other running events, as well as open-water swimming races.

-Robert and his wife Christie have an eleven-year-old son Lukacs (Luke), who is a member of Gator Swim Club.
+Robert and his wife Christie have a twelve-year-old son Luke, who is a member of Gator Swim Club.

 Adam was born in Budapest, Hungary.
-He was a member of the National team in 2005–2010, for which he swam at the European Championships in 2006 and 2010.
-Also, he placed third in the 400 meter Medley relay, fifth in the 400 LCM freestyle, and seventh in the 200 backstroke at the Junior European Championships in 2007.
+He was a member of the Hungarian national team in 2005–2010, for which he swam at the European Championships in 2006 and 2010.
+Also, he placed third in the 400 meter medley relay, fifth in the 400 LCM freestyle, and seventh in the 200 backstroke at the Junior European Championships in 2007.

 Adam has 2 cats, Tom and Juno.
 He was a Gator football fan prior to moving to Gainesville, and is looking forward to attending as many games as possible!